-Fast forward to 2019 and one of the huge trees succumbed to Elm disease - a blight that has decimated the elm population over the past 40 years, including in its strongholds of Brighton & Hove, home to the National Elm Collection, and the neighbouring South Downs.
+In 2019 one of the huge trees succumbed to Elm Disease - a blight that has decimated the elm population over the past 40 years, including in its strongholds of Brighton & Hove, home to the National Elm Collection, and the neighbouring South Downs.

 Like many elms, the diseased tree was destined for incineration, but a big community effort has now turned tragedy into thought-provoking art.
 Working with a range of organisations, groups and businesses, artist Elpida Hadzi-Vasileva has spent the past two years working on a plan to preserve the tree.